raghav-i/Coursera-DSCapstone-FinalProject/slide-deck/next-word-predict.md

 The Shiny app called Next Word Predict employs a text prediction algorithm to foretell the following word or words from the user's input of text.

-An n-gram algorithm will be used by the programme to suggest the following word in a sentence.
+An n-gram algorithm will be used by the program to suggest the following word in a sentence.
 An n-gram is a continuous string of *n* words taken from a particular textual sequence.

 A sizable corpus of blog, news, and twitter data was used to generate the text that